Nouvelle station

 The Nouvelle station was a railway station in Nouvelle, Quebec, Canada.
 It was formerly a Via Rail flag stop serving the Montreal-Gaspé train, but passenger service east of Matapédia station was suspended in 2013.
-It was served by the Montreal – Gaspé train three days a week in each direction towards Montreal or Gaspé.
+It was served by the Montreal–Gaspé train three days a week in each direction towards Montreal or Gaspé.
+There are plans to revive the service in 2027.

 The station, which handled both freight and passenger traffic, is a wooden framed shingle building.
 It is on the corner of Maguire Street and Station Street (Rue Maguire and Rue de la Gare).
 Nearby attractions include the Miguasha National Park.